Protect Your Platform from Deepfake Romance Scams

 Building your own detection stack only makes sense for a few players with huge user bases, deep ML budgets, and a strategy where safety is a core differentiator.
 Even then, teams, hardware, and constant tuning push costs into the high six- or seven-figure range.
 Buying tools from deepfake detection companies is faster but still requires integration work, a human review layer, and tight control over per‑API‑call spend as scam volumes grow.

-For many businesses, a third route works better: partnering with a BPO that provides outsourced trust and safety for dating apps, social networks, and marketplaces.
+For many businesses, a third route works better: partnering with a BPO that provides an outsourced Trust and Safety platform for dating apps, social networks, and marketplaces.
 This model scales from small pilots to large queues, lets you pay for outcomes rather than infrastructure and keeps you flexible when tools or threats change.
 Look for proven moderation experience, multilingual teams, 24/7 cover, clear escalation paths, and specific experience in your vertical.

 A phased rollout keeps risk manageable.
 Start with a short assessment: current scam rates, the worst‑hit user groups and the KPIs that matter most, such as fraud losses, false‑positive rates and user satisfaction.
 Then pick detection techniques that fit your platform type and test them on a sample of content before scaling up.